one19/todo-month/README.md

 2. When in your month (like on the first): `todo-month` anywhere in your terminal
 3. For an upcoming month (like september): `todo-month 2017-09 --reverse`
 4. Bask in the pretty colors when the month is deposited in your clipboard
+5. After the first time you fire off a `todo-month ...STUFF`, it'll remember your options!

 ### Let's get argumentative!